Philippine television drama

-Philippine television drama, also known as teledrama, Filipino telenovelas or P-drama, is a form of melodramatic, serialized, televised fiction in the Philippines.
-Teledrama is derived from two Filipino words: "tele", short for "telebisyón" (television) and "drama" (drama series).
+Philippine television drama, also known as teleserye is a form of melodramatic, serialized, televised fiction in the Philippines.
+Teleserye is derived from two Filipino words: "tele", short for "telebisyón" (television), and "serye" (series).

-Teledramas share characteristics with and have roots similar to soap operas and telenovelas.
+Teleseryes share characteristics with and have roots similar to soap operas and telenovelas.
 They have evolved into a genre with unique characteristics, however, and often reflect Filipino social reality.
-Teledramas are aired in the afternoon and prime time, five days a week.
+Teleseryes are aired in the afternoon and prime time, five days a week.
 Their audience crosses age and gender lines, and they have the highest advertising rates in the Philippine television industry.
 Series last from three months to a year or longer, depending on ratings.

 Philippine TV dramas also include serials and anthologies, usually shown weekly.
 These dramas have a finite number of episodes and usually last one season, again depending on ratings.

 History

 1940s-1980s

 Soap operas in the Philippines began with Gulong ng Palad (Wheel of Fortune) on radio in 1949, and the genre expanded into television during the early 1960s.
 The first Philippine TV soap opera was Hiwaga sa Bahay na Bato (Mystery at the Stone House) in 1963, produced by ABS-CBN.
 Larawan ng Pag-ibig (Picture of Love), Prinsipe Amante (Prince Amante), and a number of others followed.

 Gulong ng Palad, co-written by Loida Virina, was the longest-running radio serial and ran until the mid-1980s.
 Its TV version starred Marianne Dela Riva and Ronald Corveau and introduced young actors, including Romnick Sarmenta.
 Veteran actress Caridad Sanchez enhanced the series' popularity.

-The government closed several networks (including ABS-CBN) during the 1972–1986 martial-law period, leaving RPN and GMA the country's only two commercial television networks.
+During the 1972–1986 martial-law period, the government closed several networks (including ABS-CBN), leaving RPN and GMA the Philippine's only two commercial television networks.
 The lack of a diverse media base aided the emergence of nationwide satellite broadcasting, and competition between the two networks spurred afternoon and prime-time sitcoms and serials.
 Philippine TV schedules resembled those in the U.S., with networks scheduling shows in daily time blocks instead of separate weekday and weekend programming.

 RPN produced María Flordeluna, starring Janice de Belén.
-Its cast also included Dindo Fernando and actress-director Laurice Guillen.
+Its cast included Dindo Fernando and actress-director Laurice Guillen.
 GMA produced Anna Liza, starring Julie Vega.
 Before the introduction of a TV ratings system in the Philippines during the 1990s, the shows were rivals.
 Anna Liza, canceled in 1985 after Vega's death, had an unfinished storyline and a two-hour special in 1986.